Sphingosine-1-Phosphate

 Degradation of sphingosine-1-phosphate

 The reaction with sphingosine-1-phosphate lyase, which is found in many different organs and especially lymphoid tissues but not in erythrocytes, reduces the cellular levels of sphingosine and ceramide.
-Because it regulates the intracellular and circulating levels of sphingosine-1-phosphate, it is seen as a potential target for pharmacological intervention.
+Because it regulates the intracellular and circulating levels of sphingosine-1-phosphate, it is seen as a potential target for pharmacological intervention, though it appears that no inhibitor of the enzyme has yet been found with sufficient specificity or that can cross the blood-brain barrier.

 In plants and yeasts, phytosphingosine with an additional hydroxyl group in position 4 is catabolized in a similar way in the form of the 1‑phosphate by a phytosphingosine-1-phosphate lyase (DPL1) to yield 2-hydroxy-hexadecanal, which is then subject to alpha-oxidation to form pentadecanoic acid (15:0) and thence further odd-chain homologues.
 There is also a plant phosphatase, phyto-S1P phosphatase (SPPASE).